vkottler/yambs/README.md

   -i, --single-pass     only run a single watch iteration -w, --watch           whether or not to continue watching for source tree
                         changes
+  -s, --sources         whether or not to only re-generate source manifests

 ```